Paperspace/gradient-utils/README.md

 # Gradient ML SDK

-This is SDK to work with Paperspace infrastructure.
+This is an SDK for performing Machine Learning with Gradientº, intended to work with Paperspace infrastructure.

 **Remember:**
-For now this SDK is not prepared to work on machines outside of Paperspace infrastructure!
+Currently, this SDK does _not_ support machines outside of Paperspace infrastructure!

 # Requirements

-This SDK works with Python 3.5+ version.
+This SDK requires Python 3.5+.

-You can install it with:
+To install it, run:

 ```bash
 pip install gradient-sdk
 ```

-# How to use it
+# Usage

-## Multinode Helper functions
+## Multinode Helper Functions

 ### Multinode GRPC Tensorflow

-Setting up TF_CONFIG environment variable
+**Set the TF_CONFIG environment variable**
-For multi-worker training, as mentioned before, you need to us set "TF_CONFIG" environment variable for each binary running in your cluster.
-The "TF_CONFIG" environment variable is a JSON string which specifies what tasks constitute a cluster, their addresses and each task's role in the cluster.
-We provide a Kubernetes template in the tensorflow/ecosystem repo which sets "TF_CONFIG" for your training tasks.
+For multi-worker training, you need to set the `TF_CONFIG` environment variable for each binary running in your cluster.
+Set the value of `TF_CONFIG` to a JSON string that specifies each task within the cluster, including each task's address and role within the cluster.
+We've provided a Kubernetes template in the tensorflow/ecosystem repo which sets `TF_CONFIG` for your training tasks.

 **get_tf_config()**

-This function will set `TF_CONFIG` when run on machines in Paperspace infrastructure.
+Function to set value of `TF_CONFIG` when run on machines within Paperspace infrastructure.
-If there would be any problem with configuration of this environment variable in machines then will be raised `ConfigError` with message.

-Example of usage:
+It can raise a `ConfigError` exception (with pertinent error message) if there's a problem with its configuration in a particular machine.

+**_Usage example:_**

 ```python
 from gradient_sdk import get_tf_config

 get_tf_config()
 ```

-## Hyper Tune
+## Hyperparameter Tuning

-For now we only support Hyperopt

- **hyper_tune**

- Function that run hyper tune.
-This function accept arguments:
+Currently, Gradientº only supports _Hyperopt_ for Hyperparameter Tuning.

+**hyper_tune()**

+Function to run hyperparameter tuning.

+It accepts the following arguments:

 - `train_model`
- User model to tune
+  User model to tune.
 - `hparam_def`
   User definition (scope) of search space.
- To set this value you can look at hyperopt documentation.
+  To set this value, refer to [hyperopt documentation](https://github.com/hyperopt/hyperopt).
 - `algo`
   Search algorithm.
- Default set to `tpe.suggest` from hyperopt
+  _Default_: `tpe.suggest` (from hyperopt).
 - `max_ecals`
- Allow up to this many function evaluations before returning.
+  Maximum number of function evaluations to allow before returning.
- Default set to 25.
+  _Default_: `25`.
 - `func`
- Function that will run hyper tune.
+  Function to be run by hyper tune.
- Default set to `fmin` from hyperopt. _Do not change it if you do not know what you are doing_
+  _Default_: `fmin` (from hyperopt). _Do not change this value if you do not know what you are doing!_

-This function return dict with information about tune process.
+It returns a dict with information about the tuning process.

-It also can raise `ConfigError` exception where there is no connection to mongo db.
+It can raise a `ConfigError` exception (with pertinent error message) if there's no connection to MongoDB.

-_You do not need to worry about setting your version of mongo db because it will be set in Paperspace infrastructure for hyper parameter tune._
+**Note:** _You do not need to worry about setting your MongoDB version; it will be set within Paperspace infrastructure for hyperparameter tuning._

-Example of usage:
+**Usage example:**

 ```python
 from gradient_sdk import hyper_tune